holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 # 1: Dataloader
-Download the dataloader script from the following repo: https://github.com/tychovdo/MovingMNIST
+Download the dataloader script from the following repo [tychovdo/MovingMNIST](https://github.com/tychovdo/MovingMNIST)

 # 2: Model architecture

 The specific model type we will be using is called a seq2seq model, which is typically used for NLP or time-series tasks (it was actually implemented in the Google Translate engine in 2016)

-The original papers on seq2seq are Sutskever et al., 2014, Cho et al., 2014.
+The original papers on seq2seq are [Sutskever et al., 2014[(https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) and [Cho et al., 2014](http://emnlp2014.org/papers/pdf/EMNLP2014179.pdf).

-Several extensions to the vanilla seq2seq model exists; the most notable being the Attention module.
+Several extensions to the vanilla seq2seq model exists; the most notable being the [Attention module](https://arxiv.org/pdf/1409.0473.pdf).

 ## Frame Prediction
-Frame prediction is inherently different from the original tasks of seq2seq such as Machine Translation.
+Frame prediction is inherently different from the original tasks of seq2seq such as machine translation.
 This is due to the fact, that RNN modules (LSTM) in the encoder and decoder use fully-connected layers to encode and decode word embeddings (which are represented as vectors).
+If you need a primer on LSTM, please read this excellent blog post: https://colah.github.io/posts/2015-08-Understanding-LSTMs/

 Once we are dealing with frames we have 2D tensors, and to encode and decode these in a sequential nature we need an extension of the original seq2seq models using LSTMs.

 This is where Convolutional LSTM (ConvLSTM) comes in.
 Presented at NIPS in 2015[https://papers.nips.cc/paper/5955-convolutional-lstm-network-a-machine-learning-approach-for-precipitation-nowcasting.pdf], ConvLSTM modifies the inner workings of the LSTM mechanism to use convolutions instead of simple matrix multiplication.
-This makes it suitable for processing images.
+This makes it suitable for processing images in a sequential nature and thus use it for frame prediction.

-Using ConvLSTM layers, we can process images in a sequential nature and thus use it for frame prediction.
+Given its strong modelling power in sequential tasks, we expect this model to perform well on frame prediction tasks such as the MovingMNIST dataset.

 Lets write some code!

-For our ConvLSTM implementation we use the following github repo: https://github.com/Atcold/pytorch-CortexNet/blob/master/model/ConvLSTMCell.py
+For our ConvLSTM implementation we use the implementation from the [CortexNet](https://arxiv.org/pdf/1706.02735.pdf) [Atcold/pytorch-CortexNet](https://github.com/Atcold/pytorch-CortexNet/blob/master/model/ConvLSTMCell.py)

 It looks as follows: